 1. Time Decay (Theta)

-As expiry nears, options lose time value rapidly:
+As options expiry dates near, contracts lose time value rapidly:

 - Far from expiry = Higher premiums due to uncertainty